Glossary

 A State is a special (typically large) Value that refers to the complete information managed by execution on the CVM.
 It is in effect the "Universe" that can be manipulated by Transactions and CVM code.

-The latest version of the State is the Consensus Algorithm, and the latest State obtained in Consensus is called the "Consensus State".
+The latest version of the State is maintained by the Consensus Algorithm, and the latest State obtained in Consensus is called the "Consensus State".
 The Consensus State is particularly important, since it contains the confirmed balances of Convex Coins and other digital assets, as well as the current state of all existing Smart Contracts and other data on the CVM.

 State Transition Function